-- A. Comply with Section 8-3A-1: ZONING DISTRICTS AND PURPOSE ESTABLISHED. - B. New commercial developments shall incorporate site and architectural design recommendations from the Architectural Overlay Design Guidelines for the Central Business District and Riverfront Center. - C. Big box commercial, generally a single-story single use building over 50,000 square feet, shall not be permitted unless approved by Council. - D. Commercial buildings and centers, including shopping centers and strip malls immediately adjacent to State Street and Star Road shall front the roadway with parking located to the rear.
+- A. Comply with Section 8-3A-1: ZONING DISTRICTS AND PURPOSE ESTABLISHED. - B. New commercial developments shall incorporate site and architectural design recommendations from the Architectural Overlay Design Guidelines for the Central Business District and Riverfront Center. - C. Big box retail commercial, generally a single-story single use building over 50,000 square feet, shall not be permitted unless approved by Council. - D. Commercial buildings and centers, including shopping centers and strip malls immediately adjacent to State Street and Star Road shall front the roadway with parking located to the rear.
 Single buildings may provide parking on the sides as approved by Council.
 Direct access to these roadways shall be limited to avoid excessive access points.
-Existing alleyways shall be utilized when present. - E. Site Improvements: - 1) Prior to any ground disturbance for any commercial, industrial or other non-residential buildings, a Commercial Site Improvements application shall be submitted to the City for approval by the City Engineer.
+Existing alleyways shall be utilized when present, or new alleyways as permitted by the transportation authority. - E. Site Improvements: - 1) Prior to any ground disturbance for any commercial, industrial or other non-residential buildings, a Commercial Site Improvements application shall be submitted to the City for approval by the City Engineer.
 This shall include any new site development initiated prior to a City Building permit. - 2) In any development that requires a traffic signal as part of the approval process, the applicant shall be responsible for providing an Emergency Opticom System to the intersection. - One (1) full-size copy of the construction drawings, drawn in accordance with the requirements hereinafter stated.
 The construction Drawings shall be submitted on good quality paper, be professionally drafted, shall have the dimensions of not less than twenty-four inches by thirty-six inches (24" x 36"), and shall be drawn to a scale of not less than one inch to one hundred feet (1"=100") and contain a drafting date and north arrow. - a.
 Application shall include compliance with Section 8-4A-8 and 8-4A-11 of this ordinance. - b.
 Construction drawings shall include both above ground and below ground improvements, including the proposed building envelope of proposed improvements.
 Said improvements must include proposed finished grades of all impervious surfaces, and shall be in conformance with all Federal, State, and local regulations.

-Construction drawings shall include an erosion and sediment control plan. - c.
-Electronic file of all application materials in original .pdf format shall be submitted with the application on a thumb drive. - 4) Irrigation and drainage ditches shall not be covered, tiled or re-routed as part of any new commercial development unless specifically approved by the Council and applicable irrigation and/or drainage district.
+Construction drawings shall include an erosion and sediment control plan.